 - On taking exams from both IAI and IFoA, I believe what helped me most was the shot-gun approach.
-While most of my peers appeared for the same exam, say CT4 from both the Institutes (as mentioned above both IAI and IFoA (UK) has the exact same papers), I would appear for different exams.
+While most of my peers appeared for the same exam, say CT4 from both the Institutes (as mentioned above both IAI and IFoA (UK) have the exact same papers), I would appear for different exams.
 For example, CT4 from IAI and CT5 from IFoA.
-The rationale for taking the same exam from the two institutes is that one hopes to pass in at least one of them.
+The rationale for taking the same exam from the two institutes is that one hopes to pass at least one of them.

 - Though I started writing papers with IAI papers first I actually qualified from the UK Institute first reason being I was working with stakeholders in the UK and my work required me to understand the UK market.
-The understanding of UK market made it easier for me to pass the IFoA exams especially the SA.
-I wouldn’t say one is better than others but, in my case, my UK market work experience helped me understand a few things better.
+The understanding of the UK market made it easier for me to pass the IFoA exams, especially the SA.
+I wouldn’t say one is better than the others but, in my case, my UK market work experience helped me understand a few things better.

-- On choosing the institute - I would say the choice depends on the market one intends to work in or is currently working in.
+- In choosing the institute - I would say the choice depends on the market one intends to work in or is currently working in.
 If the individual would work in India, it makes sense to write exams from IAI.
 The arrangement between IAI and IFoA (UK) is such that once qualified from either of the two, it is possible to get a fellowship from the other.
 In my case, I qualified from IFoA and then also got a fellowship from IAI.